SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-handover-a-project/rule.md

    * Failure & Recovery Steps
 7. Test that the users, passwords, URLs and server details provided in the handover are correct by logging in with each
 8. Complete the Handover by sending an email with: As per our meeting the handover has been completed to my satisfaction
+9. Optional - Get the new dev to shadow the existing dev for some time.
+This gives them a chance to ask more questions.

 ::: email-template
 |          |     |